paulgreg/code-elevator/README.md

 During development, you can use `make run` or `make debug`.
 Both will reload the app when a file changes.

 You can launch unit test using `make unit` or `make tdd` (Unit test will be launch each time a test changes).

+You can launch functional test on rest API using `make func`.